openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 throw an exception if the ``model`` stream contains wrong data.
 For example, if devices have different capabilities and a graph compiled for a particular device cannot be used for another, such type of information must be stored and checked during the import.
-* Compiled backend specific graph itself
+* Compiled backend specific graph itself.
-* Information about precisions and shapes set by the user
+* Information about precisions and shapes set by the user.

 .. doxygensnippet:: template/src/plugin.cpp
-   :language: hpp
+   :language: cpp
    :fragment: [plugin:import_network]

 Create Instance of Plugin Class